MargotoB/C-projects/README.md

 # C
-Here are some tasks, solved in class for exercises, as well as for homework.
+There are some tasks, solved in class for exercises, as well as for homework.